cleoold/types-linq/doc/api/more/types_linq.more.more_enumerable.md

         ```

 Revisions
-    ~ main: Added method parameter to support more ranking methods.
+    ~ v1.2.1: Added method parameter to support more ranking methods.
     ~ v1.0.0: New.

 ---